sudeep71/RNA_Seq_Tutorial/docs/01_software_requirements.rst

 Try to look into basic info, such as how to log into the HPCC and access your directory.

-Try to use commands such as cd, ls, ls -l etc. to navigate and familiarize with the environment.
+Try to use commands such as cd, ls, ls -l etc. to navigate and get yourself familiar with the environment.

 Don't worry you cannot BREAK the machine.